 The Alipay App offers both online and in-store purchases to customers, so you can opt for payment option that you prefer.

 For online payments, you can simply select Alipay as the preferred payment method at checkout.
 However, you will only find this option if the online merchant you’re shopping from accepts Alipay payments.

 You can also make in-store mobile payments using Alipay.
 One way is to do this is by scanning merchant’s QR code.
 After that, you just need to enter the payment amount and complete the payment.
 Most businesses place their merchant QR code next to their counters or tables.

 The other way involves the Alipay users presenting a payment code in the Alipay App.
 Merchants can scan this code to collect the payment.
 This method is faster and works well in low network areas as well.

 Which businesses should offer Alipay?

-- Gives Chinese customers a familiar and trusted way to pay.
+- Gives Chinese customers a familiar and trusted way to make digital payments.

 - Opens up your international customer base.

 - Will help you tap into the Chinese tourist market.

 …all of which will help to boost your sales and grow your brand awareness in China.